yjshen2022/Youjiangwebsite.github.io/_pages/joinus.md

 We are always looking for new group members with passion, talent and grit.
 If you love nature and the Earth and want to understand it with data and model, please consider to join us!

-You will have the chance to work on frontier sciece challenges on global hydrodynamics, conbining the model, remote sensing and data integration approach.
-We are happy to work with you to understand, describe and predict the dynamics of land waters accross various spacial and temporal scales.
+You will have the chance to work on frontier science challenges on global hydrodynamics, combining the model, remote sensing and data integration approach.
+We are happy to work with you to understand, describe and predict the dynamics of land waters across various spaiial and temporal scales.

 If you are interested in, please contact us by email ( yamadai [at] iis.u-tokyo.ac.jp ).
 We are happy to chat about potential research projects and research life in our group.